Slaymish/EchoStatsFinder/README.md

 ---------------------

-If anythings broken or you have any questions,
+If anythings broken or you have questions,
-Dm Slaymish#5702 or Silveridge#0001 on discord
+Dm me on discord (Slaymish#5702)